DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-11-18-adding-and-updating-links-to-get-into-teaching.md

 We updated the content to emphasise contacting a teacher training adviser, should a candidate need further help and support.
 The paragraph about ways to train was removed as it detracted from the central call to action - contacting a teacher training advisor.

 We changed the 'teacher training adviser' link from the [Get an adviser start page](https://adviser-getintoteaching.education.gov.uk/) to the [ teacher training advisers page on Get Into Teaching](https://getintoteaching.education.gov.uk/teacher-training-advisers).
-Linking to the Get Into Teaching website is consistent with other links out.
+We made this change to be consistent with other links out from Find - linking to Get Into Teaching rather than a GOV.UK page.
 Users can easily access more resources from this page.

 ![Support and advice](support-and-advice.png)